AdobeDocs/cja-apis/src/pages/endpoints/auditlogs/index.md

 # CJA Audit Logs

-The Audit Log API allows you to retrieve a list of audit log records using a `GET` or `POST` method through Adobe I/O. The `GET` endpoint provides a way to add filters through query string parameters.
+The Audit Log API allows you to retrieve a list of audit log records using a `GET` or `POST` method through Adobe Developer.
+The `GET` endpoint provides a way to add filters through query string parameters.
 The `POST` endpoint offers greater flexibility to your search criteria.

 ## Get Audit Logs